 That’s a given.
 Now that I knew this place existed, I was addicted.

 What’s happening?
 Dastien asked.
+His worry beat against my mind.
 Are you okay?

 My arms locked in place as pain slashed through my wrists.
 Through my elbows.
 My shoulders.